 Alena Kostornaia has even better chances of placing ahead of Trusova since we’ve seen her land a beautiful 3A in the free skate at Finlandia Trophy.
 Kostornaia scored 157.59 in the long program with one of the two triple axels being called as under-rotated which cost her over 3 points.

-Alena didn’t risk to put a relatively new jump into her short program yet but I don’t doubt it’s going to happen at some point throughout the season if the jump is consistent.
+Alena didn’t risk putting a relatively new jump into her short program yet but I don’t doubt it’s going to happen at some point throughout the season if the jump is consistent.
 And if Kostornaia skates clean with triple axels in both programs, she is most likely going to beat Trusova because of a significant lead after the short program.
 Either way, the final results are going to be very, very close.

 As you can see, Alexandra Trusova doesn’t look “unbeatable” after all and I can see Alena Kostornaia, Alina Zagitova and, maybe, Rika Kihira placing ahead or very close to Alexandra at the major events of the season.